Judyjose008/PanicButton/README.md

         6. Go to the link Webhooks given above  and got to Documentation.

         7. Copy the URL from Documentaion by and edit your maker event to yours.

+        8. Use this in your IFTTTLambda.js to edit

 # Adding the right policies